RyanTren/IOS101-Motional-Project/README.md

 ### Description

-Mindful Motion is an app that seamlessly combines guided mindfulness meditation with easy-to-follow at-home workout routines.
+**Motional** is an app that seamlessly combines guided mindfulness meditation with easy-to-follow at-home workout routines.
 Users have the flexibility to tailor their sessions based on duration, difficulty level, and specific focus areas, fostering a comprehensive approach to mental and physical well-being.

 ### App Evaluation